 Continent: South America

 Why?
 The Andes.
 The Amazon.
 Cycling the World’s Most Dangerous Road from the Andes into the Amazon.
 The silver mines of Potosí.
-Isla del Sol in Lake Titicaca.
-La Paz.
-The salt flats of Salar de Uyuni.
+Isla del Sol in Lake Titicaca. the highest capital in the world: La Paz.
+The largest salt flats in the world: Salar de Uyuni.
 The 4WD trip between Uyuni and the Atacama Desert in Chile.

-Georgia: the watchtowers of Ushguli and Mestia, the wine-growing district of Telavi, the Black Sea coast at Batumi, birthplace of Stalin: Gori, Kutaisi and its historic cathedrals, the cave cities of Uplistsikhe and Vardzia
+Georgia: the watchtowers of Ushguli and Mestia, the wine-growing district of Telavi, the Black Sea coast at Batumi, birthplace of Stalin: Gori, Kutaisi and its historic cathedrals, the cave cities of Uplistsikhe and Vardzia; the capital Tbilisi.

 Slovakia: The High Tatras mountains looming over Poprad, exploring Spiš Castle where they filmed Dragonheart, the romantic Bojnice Castle, the historic city of Trenčín, the under-rated capital Bratislava;

 Why?
 The rock-cut churches of Lalibela.
 The castles of Gondar.
-The Simien Mountains and the Gelada.
+The Simien Mountains, Jinbar Waterfall, and the Gelada; the capital Addis Ababa.
 And so many other places whose existence I only learnt of when I entered Ethiopia, and to which I need to return to one day.

 NOTE: Africa is the continent I’ve seen the least of to date, meaning my sample set is the weakest.